 05 of 09

 With the clip removed you can now pull the cartridge out.
-The Moen cartridge puller makes removing the cartridge a little easier, but it is not required.
+A Moen cartridge puller (shown here) makes removing the cartridge a little easier, but it is not required.

-If you don’t have a cartridge puller, use the plastic adapter that comes with the new cartridge to remove the cartridge.
-The plastic piece is attached to the end of the cartridge; turn it from side to side with pliers as you pull out.
-When the cartridge is partially out, you can then grasp the brass stem with the pliers and pull the cartridge all the way out.Continue to 6 of 9 below.
+If you don’t have a cartridge puller, use the plastic adapter that comes with the new cartridge to remove the old cartridge.
+Attach the plastic piece to the end of the cartridge, and turn it from side to side with pliers as you pull.
+When the cartridge is partially out, grasp the brass stem with pliers and pull the cartridge fully... out.Continue to 6 of 9 below.

 06 of 09